Badbond/toCairn/README.md

 ## Running the project locally

+Currently, the project is only built to be running locally.
+The project requires input files to be present on an available filesystem path.

-To run the project locally, you must have an instance of Neo4j, the graph database that this project uses, running.
+To run the project locally, you must have an instance of Neo4j running, the graph database that this project uses.
 For convenience, a `docker-compose.yml` definition is provided in the project root to run an instance already configured to run with this project.
 When you have `docker-compose` installed on your machine, you can boot up the Neo4j instance using `docker-compose up -d`.
 If you run your own instance, please configure the server application to use your own